-St. Elizabeth's Medical Center is the Official Hospital, Team Doctor, and Athletic Training Partner of the Boston Cannons.
+St. Elizabeth’s Medical Center is the official Sports Medicine Provider and Official Medical Partner of the Boston Cannons

 Head Athletic Trainer

-Adam Thomas, PT, DPT, ATC, is in his fourth year working as the Head Athletic Trainer with the Boston Cannons as a member of the St. Elizabeth's Medical Team.
-Adam has been a full-time faculty member for 9 years at Northeastern University and works in the Department of Physical Therapy, Movement and Rehabilitation Sciences.
-In addition to duties at Northeastern, Adam is the Assistant Athletic Trainer/Physical Therapist for USA Lacrosse Men’s National Team and will be working the world championships in July 2014.
-He has also worked as the Head Athletic Trainer for the USA indoor lacrosse team covering the indoor world championships in Prague in May 2011, was the Head Athletic Trainer for the Boston Blazers Indoor Lacrosse Team, and has also volunteered within the USA Olympic Training Committee, working women’s ice hockey trial camp in 2008.
+Adam Thomas, DPT, ATC, is in his fifth year working as the Head Athletic Trainer with the Boston Cannons as a member of the St. Elizabeth's Medical Team.
+Adam has been a full-time faculty member for 10 years at Northeastern University and works in the Department of Physical Therapy, Movement and Rehabilitation Sciences.
+In addition to duties at Northeastern, Adam has been the Assistant Athletic Trainer/Physical Therapist for USA Outdoor Lacrosse Men’s National Team since 2012 and covered the world championships in July 2014.
+He is also the Head Athletic Trainer/Physical Therapist for the USA Indoor Lacrosse Men’s National Team, covering the indoor world championships in Prague in May 2011, as well as the upcoming 2015 World Championship in September.
+He was previously the Head Athletic Trainer for the Boston Blazers Indoor Lacrosse Team, and has also volunteered within the USA Olympic Training Committee, working women’s ice hockey trial camp in 2008.